Blog · Analysis · Last reviewed June 23, 2026

 AI enters age assurance in at least three ways.

 First, AI estimates age.
 Facial age estimation systems inspect an image of a face and produce an estimated age or age band.
-NIST's ongoing Face Analysis Technology Evaluation tracks the accuracy and computational efficiency of such algorithms.
-These systems can be useful where document checks are too intrusive, but they raise familiar questions: performance across groups, spoofing, lighting, disability, gender presentation, cosmetics, access to cameras, and appeal when the estimate is wrong.
+NIST's ongoing Face Analysis Technology Evaluation tracks the accuracy and computational efficiency of such algorithms and reports measures such as false positive rates, true positive rates, mean absolute error, image-quality effects, and variation across geography.
+These systems can be useful where document checks are too intrusive, but a benchmark is not a full live-service audit.
+Deployment still raises questions about spoofing, lighting, disability, gender presentation, cosmetics, access to cameras, vendor security, retention, and appeal when the estimate is wrong.

 Second, AI infers age from behavior.
 Platforms can use account activity, social graph, content interests, language, device signals, purchase history, and interaction patterns to guess whether a user is likely to be a child.
 That may reduce friction for some users, but it also turns ordinary behavior into evidence.
 A person becomes legible through patterns they did not know were being scored.